rupark/eau2/report/report.md

 ## Introduction ##
 In this document we will describe the architecture and implementation of the eau2 system.
 Thus far, the eau2 system is able to read in SoR files and construct DataFrames, our system's internal representation of columnar SoR files.
-The system is also contains a Key Value Store which is a hash-map like structure which can associate Keys with DataFrames.
+The system also contains a Key Value Store which is a hash-map like structure which can associate Keys with DataFrames.
+We have also created the ability to create client and server nodes which can pass Messages containing information about other nodes and data stored in DataFrames.
 In the following sections we will discuss these features in more technical detail as well as describe the future work involved.
 ## Architecture ##